 TAX at the time of sale: (1500 – 500)*100*15% = Rs 15000

-What if ESOPs are of company listed abroad?
+What if ESOPs are of the company abroad?

 This depends on whether you are a resident or non-resident Indian.
 If you are a non-resident, it will not be taxable, as the gains occur outside India, unless the money is received in India.